bostonmesh/bostonmesh/docs/Node Builds/yellowcooln_meshadv_mc_node_rpi.md

 - Public and private key (useful when replacing an existing node)
 - Advert timing interval

-After changing the configuration, restart the service.
-This can be done using the same `manage.sh` script or via systemctl:
+After making changes, restart the service.
+This can be done using the `manage.sh` script or via systemctl:

 ```
 sudo systemctl restart pymc-repeater.service